BooRuleDie/pAlembic/README.md

 python palembic.py base # downgrades to the very beginning
 ```

-After you're done with first phase file you can as much phase file as you want:
+After you're done with first phase file you can add as much phase file as you want:

 ```
 python palembic.py add phase